AaronVenema/readmeGenerator/README.md

 SO THAT I can quickly create a professional README for a new project
 ```

 This a way to simplify writing a readme file.
-Please live recording in the demo folder.
+Please see live recording in the demo folder either as download or gif format.

 ## Acceptance Criteria